Teen critical after car zooms into Kawhia street fight

-A teenager who was celebrating his girlfriend's birthday at a party in the Waikato seaside town Kawhia is fighting for his life after a vehicle hit him and then allegedly drove off without stopping.
+A teenager who was celebrating his girlfriend's birthday at a party in the Waikato seaside town Kawhia was left fighting for his life after a vehicle hit him and then allegedly drove off without stopping.

 Residents recall hearing a car screeching down the road followed by people yelling and screaming at about 1am on Sunday as the car drove off.